TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/PageTranslations/Index.rst

 Most of the fields are the same as for the page of the default language.
 Below the fields the content of the default language is shown.

-If a page has no translation,
-its content cannot be translated, no matter how many system languages have been defined.
+As long as a page has no translated copy page, its contents cannot be translated, no matter how many system languages have been defined.